jormalaaksonen/sem-cats/README.md

 Pirrko Suihkonen & Jorma Laaksonen (2023): Syntax and Semantics of Adpositions and Case Marking: Description of Prepositions in English and Adpositions and Case Marking in Finnish within the Framework of a Parallel Database.
-LINCOM Studies in Theoretical Linguitics.
+LINCOM Studies in Theoretical Linguistics.
 ISBN 978-3-96939-171-6.
 332 pages.